-The views of Abraham Maslow provide insight regarding how humanistic psychology impacts on ethical training.
+The views of Abraham Maslow provide insight regarding how humanistic psychology impacts on moral education.
 He suggests that morality is really a process of "self-actualization."
 According to him, a child or an adult has internal resources which can be developed naturally, involving also moral attributes.
-The child merely needs to unfolded like the flowering of a rose from a bud.
+The child merely needs to unfold like the flowering of a rose from a bud.
 Indoctrination is unnecessary and even harmful.
 Let the good that is in the person develop on its own.
-Maslow contends that "ultimately the search for identity is, in essence, the search for one's own intrinsic, authentic values" (Maslow, p.177).
+Maslow contends that "ultimately the search for identity, is, in essence, the search for one's own intrinsic, authentic values."
 He suggests that on this basis man can develop a scientific ethics and a natural value system.
-He goes on to say that this developing system of natural values is "a court of ultimate appeal for the determination of good and bad, of right and wrong" (Maslow, p.4).
-In effect, Maslow is saying that we really don't need any revelation of right and wrong; we need no Bible.
-Indeed, we need no God!
+He goes on to say that this developing system of natural values is "a court of ultimate appeal for the determination of good and bad, of right and wrong."
+In effect, Maslow is saying that we really don't need any revelation of right and wrong; we need no Bible.Indeed, we need no God!
 Man is good, man is free, man tends toward moral perfection.

 On this basis the humanist constructs his own moral standards.
-The role of the teacher is to get out of the way as much as possible.
-In the words of Maslow, "No self-respecting humanist would deliberately set out to 'teach' morality formally and systematically" (Maslow, p.167).
+The role of the teacher is to get out of the way as well as possible.
+In the words of Maslow, "No self-respecting humanist would deliberately set out to 'teach' morality formally and systematically."
 What the teacher will do is to present situational alternatives which the student is to think of critically and responsibly.
 Without tipping his hand, the teacher will pose such questions as "How do I know whether marijuana is really harmful to me or not?"
 "Should Bill and I live together before marriage so that we can know whether we are compatible?"
-(Simon, p.13)
+"Vii

-The process for carrying out such moral development is called values clarification.
+The process -for carrying out such moral development is called values clarification.
 According to its proponents, values clarification seeks to help young people answer perplexing questions to life and aid them build their own value system.
 They grant that parents and educators in times past have used elements of this system, but they claim that this new approach is "more systematic" and is "widely applicable."
 Louis Rath, one of the leaders of the movement, relies on John Dewey's problem-solving methodology.
-Rath also suggests that he is not interested in "the content" of morality, but rather in the process: the teacher's focus is on how people come to hold certain beliefs and establish certain behavior patterns (Simon, p.18-19).
-The nine scenarios regarding the young pregnant woman is an exercise in values clarification.
+Rath also suggests that he is not interested in "the content" of morality, but rather in the process: the teacher's focus is on how people come to hold certain beliefs and establish certain behavior patterns.
+Viii The nine scenarios regarding the young pregnant woman is an exercise in values clarification.

 In his analysis Rath points to seven sub-processes as people develop moral standards.
-First, choosing one's beliefs and behaviors consists initially in noting the alternatives, then in considering the consequences involved, and finally in making one's free choice.
+First, choosing one's beliefs and behaviors consists first in noting the alternatives, then considering the consequences involved, and finally making one's free choice.
 The second is the prizing of one's beliefs and behaviors, involving cherishing and publicly affirming what one cherishes.

-Third and last, acting must follow, which involves the act itself and then consistently repeating it (Hersch, p.77).
+Third and last, acting must follow, which involves the act itself and then consistently repeating it. ix

 At the heart of values clarification is the insistence that people choose among alternatives in developing moral standards.
-Christian leaders must be disturbed by the claim of advocates that young people must be given free choice in establishing values.
-Typically, teachers are given a series of stock questions which they are to ask people in probing values.
-Most of these questions are helpful and innocent.
+Christian educators must be disturbed by the claim of advocates that students must be given free choice in establishing values.

+Teachers are given a series of stock questions which they are to ask people probing values.
+Most of these questions are helpful and are innocent.
 But those associated with "choosing freely" are destructive of past influences in arriving at moral conclusions.
-Consider these questions:
+Consider carefully these questions: